Indoor plants

 Tillandsia is a genus of about 650 species of evergreen perennial flowering plants in the family Bromeliaceae.
 Like all epiphytic plants, Tillandsia absorbs moisture from the environment to hydrate itself because it has no roots that anchor themselves to the soil and extract nutrients or water from it.

 It is one of the plants with the greatest dehumidification capacity, and since it does not require a substrate, we have much more freedom to place it.
 They are easy to cultivate and require only the occasional addition of special fertilizers, very little watering and a little spraying in dry environments.
+Moreover, Tillandsias are versatile and can be displayed creatively, such as in terrariums or mounted on driftwood, adding an artistic touch to your home decor.

 Plants That Absorb Moisture - Tillandsia